 (Student) will require additional time to complete her/his program of study.

 Note to Academic Advisor

-- 2. Please explain in detail the reason for the extension.
-Only certain academic and medical reasons are acceptable according to U.S.
+- Please explain in detail the reason for the extension.
+Only certain academic and medical reasons are acceptable according to U.S. federal regulations.

-- 3. Delays by academic probation or suspension are not acceptable reasons for an extension according to U.S. federal regulations.
+- Delays caused by academic probation or suspension are not acceptable reasons for an extension according to U.S. federal regulations.